OT75/Leaf-Classification/README.md

 # Leaf Species Classifier

-An early exploration of CNN-based image classification on the Kaggle leaf dataset, comparing classical ML approaches (RF, SVM) with a custom CNN.

-**Looking for my more recent CNN work?**
-This project evolved into a more rigorous image classification study on CIFAR-10 — with controlled experiments, grid search, and a documented 13-point accuracy gain via transfer learning.
+This was an early exploratory project.
+I've since built more rigorous work with proper experiment tracking, benchmarking, and documented results.

 👉 [CIFAR-10: From Scratch vs Transfer Learning](https://github.com/OT75/cifar10-cnn-vs-transfer-learning)